Ashish-k-Gupta/EventManagementNotNestJs/readme.md

 #6-20-2025

-I'm leaving it here, I was just writing dot of createUser, other dto for updateUser and update password is pending,
+I'm leaving it here, I was just writing dto of createUser, other dto for updateUser and update password is pending,

 Then Also user service and controller also pending.